ZiCog/xoroshiro/README.md

 #### Test

-If you want to run the scala written testbench
+If you want to run the Scala written testbench (see src/main/scala/XoroshiroPlusPlus/xoroshiro-plusplus.scala/xoroshiro-plusplus-sim.scala)

     $ sbt "run-main XoroshiroPlusPlus.XoroshiroPlusPlusSim"